ArizArmeidi/ArizArmeidi/README.md

 - 👋 Hi, I’m Ariz Armeidi
 - 👀 I’m interested in Mobile App Development
 - 🌱 I’m currently learning Flutter and Dart
-- 🛠 I’m looking to collaborate on any Flutter Project and also currently looking for any work opportunity
+- 🛠 Currently working on an exciting new app to help people connect with each other
 - 🙌 Contact Me on my social media for any questions about my project

 ## Experienced In: